Skip to Main Content

 Teaching Ideas for Pioneer Con

-Below you will find some suggestions for how instructors can incorporate this year's Pioneer Con theme of Discovery and Exploration into their classes.
+Below you will find some suggestions for how instructors can incorporate this year's Pioneer Con theme of Transformation into their classes.
 If you have other suggestions or questions, please contact Dusty Folds.

 Art